-The standardised death rate from transport accidents has declined in Ireland from 7.6 per 100,000 in 2006 to 3.7 in 2014 (CSO 2019a).
+The SDR from transport accidents has declined in Ireland from 7.6 per 100,000 in 2006 to 3.7 in 2014 (CSO 2019a).
 An Garda Síochána provides traffic collision data that involves an injury to the Road Safety Authority (RSA).
-The RSA collision data for the period 2005 to 2016 indicates locations for 29 traffic accidents along the route of the Proposed Scheme that resulted in serious injury or a fatality.
-Of these, 14 (48%) involved pedestrians, while eight (28%) involved cyclists.
-The concentration of pedestrian related serious incidents appears to become greater closer to the City Centre, likely indicating a greater concentration of pedestrian activity.
+The RSA collision data for the period 2005 to 2016 indicates locations for 17 traffic accidents along the route of the Proposed Scheme that resulted in serious injury or a fatality.
+Of these, seven (41%) involved pedestrians, while one (6%) involved a cyclist.
 Risk of death from traffic accidents in Ireland is not evenly distributed across the population and has been shown to be higher among deprived communities, males and persons in late adolescence / early adulthood (Kavanagh et al. 2005).
 In addition to deaths and physical injuries, wider effects on society are also an issue.
 A follow up study of 1,148 people aged 19 to 69 years who attended Accident and Emergency (A&E) following a road accident identified that 32% suffered notable psychiatric outcomes (post-traumatic stress disorder, phobic travel anxiety, general anxiety or depression) at one year following the accident (Mayou R. 2001; Kavanagh et al. 2005).

-There may be concern that the promotion of active travel modes would lead to greater increases in casualties among pedestrians and cyclists.
+There is concern that the promotion of active travel modes would lead to greater increases in casualties among pedestrians and cyclists.
 However, evidence suggests that there is 'safety in numbers' for walkers and cyclists.
 One key study into this concept was reported by Jacobsen (Jacobsen 2003).
-Jacobsen provided evidence based on analysis of national data from 14 European countries on walking and cycling, as well as data for 47 towns in Denmark, and 68 towns in California.
+Jacobson provided evidence based on analysis of national data from 14 European countries on walking and cycling, as well as data for 47 towns in Denmark, and 68 towns in California.
 The author concluded that: